Lucia's Blog: 2022

 The love of the Father is not in us when we love this world.
 When we love this world, we are going to failSatan will take our love for this world and press us to abandon the Lord.
 You can rest assured of that!
 Loving the world makes us weak and defenseless against the attacks of our adversary.
 Paul is writing this down about Demas to remind and warn us!

 In this letter, Paul also mentions Alexander.
-Alexander claimed to be a follower of Jesus but opposed Paul and his work, the preaching of the Gospel.
+Alexander claimed to be a follower of Jesus but opposed Paul and his work, preaching the Gospel.
 Alexander stabbed Paul in the back.
 Alexander did great harm to him.
 As Paul stated earlier in chapter 3Alexander was one of those Paul described as lovers of self, only having an appearance of godliness.
 That is why Paul urged Timothy to watch out for Alexander, just like he said earlier about all those false Christians Timothy must avoid (2 Timothy 3:5).

 In Paul’s first defense, no one stood by him.
 Everyone deserted him.
 How painful this must have been!
 They abandoned Paul when he needed them to strengthen him and be with himJesus experienced the same during his darkest moments on this earth.
 Everyone deserted Him and ran away!
 Yet Paul’s words in verse 16 were.
 “May it not be counted against them.”
 The brethren hurt Paul through their actions.
 Although they wronged Paul, he asked the Lord to forgive them and not count it against them.
 Paul was alone and hurt.
 How did he finish the race?
 Let us read 2 Timothy 4:17.